Funeral for Yesterday: Background

 Kittie played their debut gig with their new line-up at Call the Office in London, Ontario, on September 29, 2005.
 In February 2006, the band released a digital-only EP, Never Again, through Rock Ridge Music as a teaser release for their next album; it featured demos of the songs "Never Again", "This Too Shall Pass", "Breathe" and "Everything That Could Have Been".
 Kittie embarked on a three-month tour of North America in support of the EP, which allowed the band to play their new songs to audiences and "work out [their] kinks".
 Speaking with Brave Words & Bloody Knuckles in 2007, Morgan said: "The more you play a song the more it becomes its own sort of beast.
 It breathes and changes with every passing show, and you do things a little differently every time."
 By the end of the tour, she felt that the EP's songs had "a different energy" compared to when they were first recorded.

 By late June 2006, Kittie had formed their own record label, Kiss of Infamy Records.
-The band formed the label in partership with producer Jack Ponti, who helped secure its distribution through EMI.
+The band formed the label in partnership with producer Jack Ponti, who helped secure its distribution through EMI.
 Morgan said that Ponti became interested in working with Kittie after a radio promoter and mutual friend of the band gave him a copy of the Never Again EP.
 Mercedes said the band's decision to release Funeral for Yesterday on their own label felt like the "next logical step" after having to pay for tours themselves and managing their own merchandise and clothing line, Poisoned Black.
 In December 2006, Kittie were forced to change their label's name to "X of Infamy" after the band received a cease-and-desist order from Gene Simmons, owner of the "Kiss" trademark.